Stomach pain can be a symptom of Lyme disease

 “Although abdominal pain is generally not considered a sign of LD [Lyme disease], in this case report we describe a patient with unexplained severe abdominal pain that eventually turned out to be LD due to radiculopathy,” explains Stolk from the Haga Teaching Hospital in the Netherlands.

 The 71-year-old woman underwent an exhaustive evaluation to determine the cause of her abdominal pain.
 Tests included: CT scan of the chest and abdomen; whole body emission tomography-CT scan (PET-CT); colonoscopy; gastroscopy, and an MRI of the small intestines.
+Initially, doctors did not consider testing for Lyme disease as a cause of the patient’s stomach pain.

 “Going over the history again, she emphasized that she had stayed in a high endemic area for ticks and had suffered a possible tick bite without any sign of erythema migrans,” writes Stolk and colleagues.